 Bathroom Facilities

 There are few restrooms on the site.
-Be sure you go as soon as you get to the entrance otherwise you could find yourself walking quite a ways for one later during your tour.
+Be sure you go as soon as you get to the entrance otherwise, you could find yourself walking quite a ways for one later during your tour.

 What You’ll See on a Pompeii Guided Tour

-Prior to the Mount Vesuvius eruption, Pompeii was a bustling city with thousands of people enjoying daily life at the amphitheater, local restaurants and food stalls.
+Prior to the Mount Vesuvius eruption, Pompeii was a bustling city with thousands of people enjoying daily life at the amphitheater, local restaurants, and food stalls.

-You can almost imagine what life was like for them as you walk among whats left of the ancient buildings.
+You can almost imagine what life was like for them as you walk among what’s left of the ancient buildings.

 Even the streets are still fully intact.
 Since they were stone, they survived the eruption and give us a glimpse into how people moved from place to place with their homes having sidewalks that would have taken them into their homes and even a sewage runoff system for waste.

-Speaking of homes, when you visit Pompeii, you will be able to see where the people lived.
+Speaking of homes, when you visit Pompeii, you will be able to see where the people once lived.
 You will find that their homes were very much like ours today.

 While the roofs of the homes are no longer intact, many of the walls are still there along with mosaics and some of the original painted walls and murals that served as decoration.